Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 2. Add coconut oil:

-If desired, add 1 tablespoon of melted coconut oil for additional conditioning and shine.
+If desired, add 1 tablespoon of melted coconut oil for extra conditioning and shine.
 Coconut oil is also good for the skin and protects against dryness.

 3. Add apple cider vinegar:

 Add 1 teaspoon of apple cider vinegar.
 Apple cider vinegar has antibacterial properties and can help soothe skin irritations.
-It also helps stabilize the skin's pH.
+It also helps stabilize the skin's pH balance.

 4. Essential oil (optional):

-For a pleasant scent and calming effect, you can add 2–3 drops of lavender essential oil.
-This is optional and should only be used in small amounts, as dogs can be sensitive to essential oils.
+For a pleasant scent and calming effect, you can add 2-3 drops of lavender essential oil.
+However, this is optional and should only be used in small amounts, as dogs can be sensitive to essential oils.

 5. Mix everything well:

-Shake the mixture well to distribute all ingredients evenly.
+Shake the mixture well so that all ingredients are evenly distributed.
 Then pour it into a spray bottle.

 Application:

-Shake the bottle well before each use to ensure the zeolite powder mixes well and does not settle.
+Shake the bottle well before each use to ensure the zeolite powder mixes thoroughly and does not settle.

-Lightly spray the zeolite mixture onto your dog's coat, especially in areas prone to itching or skin irritation.
+Lightly spray the zeolite mixture onto your dog's coat, especially on areas prone to itching or skin irritation.

-Gently massage this zeolite mixture into the coat and skin.
+Gently massage this zeolite mixture into the fur and skin.

-This coat spray naturally conditions your dog's coat and supports the skin during shedding.
+This coat spray naturally conditions your dog's coat and supports the skin during shedding season.
 It can be used regularly to keep the coat fresh, shiny, and healthy.

-Regular exercise and fresh air promote a dog's overall health and can support the coat change.
-A fit dog generally has a healthier coat.
-I know, that's obvious anyway.
+Regular exercise and fresh air promote a dog's overall health and can support the shedding process.
+A fit dog usually has a healthier coat.
+I know, that goes without saying.

 6. Hydration